rust-random/rngs/rand_jitter/README.md

 ## Quality testing

-`JitterRng::new()` has build-in, but limited, quality testing, however before using `JitterRng` on untested hardware, or after changes that could effect how the code is optimized (such as a new LLVM version), it is recommend to run the much more stringent
+`JitterRng::new()` has built-in, but limited, quality testing, however before using `JitterRng` on untested hardware, or after changes that could affect how the code is optimized (such as a new LLVM version), it is recommended to run the much more stringent
 [NIST SP 800-90B Entropy Estimation Suite](https://github.com/usnistgov/SP800-90B_EntropyAssessment).

 Use the following code using `timer_stats` to collect the data: